An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part I: Algorithms

 In this section, we introduce the $p$-th Order Riemannian Adaptive Regularization method ($p$-RAR), our main algorithmic contribution.
-This method is designed to show that higher-order nonconvex optimization on Riemannian manifolds matches Euclidean complexity guarantees.
+This method establishes that the oracle complexity of higher-order nonconvex optimization on Riemannian manifolds matches that in Euclidean space.
 It simultaneously extends two foundational methods along different axes: Euclidean adaptive regularization (AR$p$) methods \cite{Birgin17} to manifolds and the Riemannian ARC framework \cite{Agarwal21} beyond the second-order setting.
 We establish optimal first- and second-order convergence rates matching those of Euclidean AR$p$ methods in Theorems~\ref{thm:convergence-analysis:first-order} and~\ref{thm:convergence-analysis:second-order}, presented in Sections~\ref{sec:first-order-guarantees} and~\ref{sec:second-order-guarantees}.
 These rates hold under smoothness assumptions that extend the standard ones used in higher-order method analysis to manifolds through two mechanisms: Taylor remainder bounds and polynomial majorization.
 The study of how derivatives of the objective and the retraction jointly determine the associated smoothness constants is deferred to Section~\ref{sec:retraction-properties}.

 We now motivate the $p$-RAR method and introduce the notation for the Taylor-based models that underpin it.
 Like its Euclidean ancestor, the AR$p$ method \cite{Birgin17}, $p$-RAR computes its next iterate by approximately minimizing a regularized $p$-th order Taylor model of the objective.
 On a manifold, such models are naturally constructed on tangent spaces, which are finite-dimensional vector spaces, by pulling back the objective through a retraction.
 For a point $x\in\cM$, we write the pullback of the objective to the tangent space $\cT_x\cM$ as $\hat{f}_x := f\circ R|_{\cT_x\cM}$.
 We denote by $T_p\hat{f}_x(0,v)$ the $p$-th order Taylor expansion of $\hat{f}_x$ at the origin of $\cT_x\cM$, given explicitly by